juanuys/juanuys.github.io/_posts/2020-07-14-introduction-to-game-design.md

 Player-led stories are much more involving and fun, and it can have outcomes not intended by the designer.
 Players create their own challenges: E.g. play Mario with a blindfold, or play an adventure game without firing a single bullet.
 These kinds of game require the most testing.

 We go on to roleplaying, character motivation, and empathy.
 As we now know, a game story that works well is written by the designer AND the player.
 For example, don't put a city next to Death Mountain and not allow the player to explore the city, if you intended for them to go up Death Mountain.
 Good practise here (if you've never tried) is to play D&D (or a variant), and be a DM.
-Get some practice at creating story that excites players and guides them down avenues you think up.
+Get some practice at creating stories that excites players and guides them down avenues you think up.
 The more your story can include decisions of your players, the more your players will feel involved with your game.
 So, always test your stories with players.

 The purpose of playtesting is to...
 - find out how a player might interact with challenges in your game.
 - learn how to entice your player towards your chosen storyline.
 - see what parts of your game are most interesting to your players.

 Stories are also vehicles for Explaining and Imagining.
-Pacman pellets would look out of place in a rich open-world space game, e.g. seeing a pellet on the floor doesn't inspire "health pack" quite as much.
+[Pac-Man](https://en.wikipedia.org/wiki/Pac-Man) pellets would look out of place in a rich open-world space game, e.g. seeing a pellet on the floor doesn't inspire "health pack" quite as much as a medkit, for instance.
 So, depending on the game, your objects might be simple or detailed.
 Some things need to be simpler to improve focus on other more important things.
 Balancing simple and complicated things is an important part of game design and the use of *contrast* is one of the most powerful tools you have to work with.

 Here are some ways to identify an object:
 - imagery (e.g. simple gray pellet, or hamburger as a power-up)